 In addition to a clogged mower deck, dull mower blades will further magnify the problem causing your engine to overload and shut down.

-SOLUTION: Sharpen your mower blades and scrape your deck to keep your John Deere’s cut at its best and prevent the mower from being overworked.
+SOLUTION: Sharpen your mower blades and scrape your deck to keep your mower’s cut at its best and prevent the mower from being overworked.

 Avoid mowing the lawn in wet conditions.
 Wet grass is more prone to collecting under the deck and clumping in your yard.